 Field Trips: Parks as Classrooms

-What better place to learn about Dr. Martin Luther King, Jr. than by visiting the national historic site dedicated to him?
-Take your students on a field trip to Martin Luther King, Jr. National Historic Site to tour the place Dr. King was born and raised the first 12 years of his life, his spiritual home, and his final resting place.
+What better place to learn about Dr. Martin Luther King, Jr. than by visiting the National Historical Park dedicated to him?
+Take your students on a field trip to Martin Luther King, Jr. National Historical Park to tour the place Dr. King was born and raised the first 12 years of his life, his spiritual home, and his final resting place.
 In addition, explore the 3 museum exhibit halls dedicated to Dr. King and the Modern Civil Rights Movement.

 Visiting the park is FREE and is open daily (except Thanksgiving, Christmas, and New Year's Day) from 9 am to 5 pm in the heart of Atlanta's Sweet Auburn community.